Ecommerce: The latest in digital retail transformations

-Use those channels to also dive into your customers and see where they are coming from and what their behaviours are.
+Use those channels to also dive into your customers and see where they are coming from and what their behaviors are.
 You can even speak to a few brand advocates and do your own qualitative research about why they choose to buy with your brand over others.

 2. Consider the customer journey

 While they might purchase on mobile, they might have added to their shopping cart on a desktop computer, abandoned the cart, then get retargeted on Facebook via their mobile device.
 What payment gateways are they using?
 Do they prefer physical products?
 Which product pages are visited the most?
-If you’ve got a product to sell online, understanding their journey will help you optimise your customer experience to convert more sales.
+If you’ve got a product to sell online, understanding their journey will help you optimize your customer experience to convert more sales.

 “It just helps you design ads.
 It helps you think about things like what size screen are they going to be seen on.
-People might be sitting on their phone on Youtube looking up something, then they get an ad for your activewear and they click on that.
+People might be sitting on their phone on YouTube looking up something, then they get an ad for your activewear and they click on that.
 This is the data you really need to know.”